mikkelhartmann/mikmik19.github.io/CV.md

 ### Data Scientist
 Apr 2017 - Mar 2019 (2 years)

 ## Roskilde University and Laboratoire Léon Brillouin
 3 years
 I studied the structure and dynamics of hydrogen-bonded liquids using a variety of different experimental techniques.
-The focus was on understanding the dynamics of supra-molecular clusters in a large range of temperatures, including how the dynamics influence the crystallization process.
+The focus was on understanding the dynamics of supra-molecular clusters in a wide range of temperatures, including how the dynamics influence the crystallization process.

 - Presentation.

 ### Ph.
 D. Student
 Dec 2013 - Mar 2017 (3 years)

 # Education
 ## Masters in Math and Physics from Roskilde University